MartinFeineis/MyFirstDevOps/Chapter2/Chapter2.md

 `sudo apt install <packagename>`  You need to confirm this with `Y` or run the command like `sudo apt -y install <packagename>`
 Besides `apt` there is also `apt-get`.
 The former one, `apt` is meant to be used for endusers.
+Many commands between `apt` and `apt-get` are similar.

 ## Uninstalling/removing a package
 To uninstall a package run `sudo yum remove <packagename>`